How To: Testify Against the Abortion Ban

 Jan 8, 2021

-On Thursday, January 14th at 10 am the Senate Medical Affairs Subcommittee will meet to hear testimony on S.1, a 6-week abortion ban.
+On Wednesday, February 3, 2021, at 2:30pm or 30 minutes upon adjournment of the House, whichever is later, the SC House Constitutional Laws Subcommittee will meet to hear testimony on S.1, a 6-week abortion ban.
 South Carolina, we’ve seen this before, now it’s time to take action.
-Members of the public will have the opportunity to submit prepared statements or in-person testimony to the committee on Thursday.
+Members of the public will have the opportunity to submit prepared statements or give in-person/virtual testimony to the committee on Wednesday.

 Here’s what you need to know: